 - A resume summarizing education and work experience.

-- Students from whom English is not a national language must also submit a score for the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
-The minimum acceptable score on the TOEFL is 570 for the paper test and for the new internet-based test the aggregate minimum is 79.
+- Students for whom English is not a native language must also submit a score for the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
+The minimum acceptable score on the TOEFL is 570 for the paper test and for the Internet-based test, the aggregate minimum is 79.
 The minimum IELTS score is 6.5.

-- To begin your Online Application, go to the Graduate Admissions page and click on the application link.
+- To begin your Online Application, visit Graduate Admissions.

 Matriculated students in Community Social Psychology are allowed to transfer up to 12 credits of graduate course work completed with a grade of B or better taken in other departments at UMass Lowell or at other accredited universities, provided that such courses are within the content area of community social psychology and do not involve credit for field experience or professional work.
 Such transfer credit is subject to the approval of the Graduate Coordinator and the Registrar's Office.